Extras for Readers of My Books

 Telepathy was the first officially recognized talent, and the most studied and tested.
 These are the known variants:

 - Basic Telepath: Interacts with others from mind to mind.
 Some can detect truth, some can read from a distance, some can take over body control.
 See Last Ship Off Polaris-G, Overload Flux, Minder Rising, Pico’s Crush, Jumper’s Hope, Spark Transform.

-- Viewer: “Ride along” with a subject to see, hear, and sometimes feel what the subject does, but with little access to the subject’s thoughts.
+- Viewer: “Ride along” with a subject to see, hear, and sometimes feel what the subject does, but with little access to the subject’s thoughts or feelings.

 - Illusionist: Create sensory-based illusions in their subjects.
 Higher-level talents can handle multiple subjects.
 Sometimes paired with empaths for crowd control.
 See Last Ship Off Polaris-G.

 - Empath: Read and manipulate emotion.
 Higher-level talents can handle multiple subjects.
 Sometimes paired with illusionists for crowd control.
 See Last Ship Off Polaris-G, Minder Rising, Pico’s Crush.

 - Twister: Alter real memories and create credible false memories.
 Higher-level and more killed twisters make undetectable alterations, even to a skilled telepath.
 See Minder Rising, Jumper’s Hope.

 - Sifter: Manipulate human neurotransmitters, hormones, and receptors.
 All sifters have lie detection capabilities; some have talent detection capabilities.
 Sifters cannot be anesthetized by any drug that that acts on neurotransmitters.
 See Last Ship Off Polaris-G, Minder Rising, Pico’s Crush, Jumper’s Hope.